 Students are expected to study all of the UK National Curriculum subjects which is an integral part of our broad and balanced curriculum.
-This includes music as a subject, students will be expected to take part in school productions where they sing and dance.
+This includes drama, music and art as subjects, students will be expected to take part in school productions where they sing and dance.

-All first language Arabic speakers have to attend Arabic and Islamic Studies classes which are taught in Arabic and prescribed by the Ministry of Education and Higher Education.
+All first language Arabic speakers (regional students) have to attend Arabic and Islamic Studies classes which are taught in Arabic and prescribed by the Ministry of Education and Higher Education.

 When will I receive feedback about my child’s progress?

 Parents receive written reports on a termly basis and are invited to discuss their child’s progress at ‘Parent Teacher Student Conferences'.

 My child speaks little or no English.
 What support does the school provide?

 All our teachers have experience assisting students who speak English as an Additional Language (EAL).
 Our curriculum is differentiated to accommodate the diverse needs of EAL students.
 If your child requires additional support beyond that provided within the classroom, this will be discussed with parents on a case-by-case basis.

 Which year group is suitable for my child?